 Ocean Drive in Rhode Island offers views of the Atlantic Ocean side of Newport.
 You can pull off the road to check out various scenic spots.
 Furthermore, you can also view some of the most famous mansions in Newport, such as Chateau-sur-Mer, Hunter House, The Elms, and Marble House.
 It’s 10 miles long, traveling along a coastal route with several cottages and historical sites.
 Fort Adam was a United States Army post from the beginning of the early 19th century to the beginning of World War II.

 Ocean Drive is a free drive that is open to the public.
 The best time of day to experience this drive is through is in the late evening.
 A lot of traffic has dissipated, and you can appreciate the picture-perfect sunset.
 If you’re passing through during the day, stop to check out King Park, the Ida Lewis Yacht Club, or the Eisenhower House.
 Just be careful which beaches you choose to check out.
-Several members-only sites require registration in order to enter.
+Several member-only sites require registration to enter.

 This is an excellent list of scenic drives that the United States has to offer, but there are plenty of other attractions to enjoy along the way.
 Don’t forget to try local cuisine, visit museums, appreciate rich history and architecture, and meet locals who take great pride in their hometown.
-As we mentioned, many dreams of saving up for a vacation to The Great Barrier Reef or Paris to check out the Eiffel Tower.
+As we mentioned, many dream of saving up for a vacation to The Great Barrier Reef or Paris to check out the Eiffel Tower.
 However, The Great Barrier Reef isn’t always as achievable as some other national treasures in our backyard.
 For more breathtaking road trip destinations, check out 11 Scenic American Road Trips to Take This Spring.